Narayan dynasty: Maharaja Prabhu Narayan Singh

 Prabhu Narayan Singh would reign for 42 years as Maharaja; in 1891, he was knighted with the KCIE, later becoming an honorary colonel in the Indian Army.
 In 1911, he became the first Maharaja of the newly created princely state of Benares, including the parganas of Bhadohi and Keramnagar, Chakia and Ramnagar, together with certain limited rights within the City of Benares.
-He was also granted 15 gun salute .He donated 1300 acres of land to establish famous Banaras Hindu University.He donated land at Kamacha, Varanasi to Dr Annie Basent for establishment of Hindu College which she donated for establishment of BHU.
+He was also granted 15 gun salute .He donated 1300 acres of land to establish famous Banaras Hindu University.He donated land at Kamacha, Varanasi to Annie Besant for establishment of Hindu College which she donated for establishment of Banaras Hindu University (BHU).
 He was a great scholar and well versed in Sanskrit, Persian and English.
 Established Iswari Memorial Hospital for reducing mother-child mortality during childbirth.
-Continued the tradition of Saint Kings and got operated without Anesthesia by going into Yog-Samadhi.
+Continued the tradition of Saint Kings and got operated without anaesthesia by going into Yog-Samadhi.
 He died in 1931, aged 75, Maharaja Sir Prabhu Narayan was succeeded by his only son, Sir Aditya Narayan Singh.

 Maharaja Aditya Narayan Singh

 Maharaja Aditya Narayan Singh would reign for only seven and a half years before dying in 1939, aged 64, but in this short period of time established Colleges for higher education at Gyanpur, Bhadohi.
-He wad a great visionary and provided for free education to all at all stages including higher education.
+He was a great visionary and provided for free education to all at all stages including higher education.
 He established many Sanskrit schools.
 He established free Hospitals at Ramnagar and Badohi.
 He established a college in the name of his father where free education of great quality was provided to all. the quality of education can be assessed by the fact that his own adopted son studied in the same college with the other children as having had no children, Maharaja Aditya Narayan Singh had adopted a distant cousin to succeed him.
 He was a great patron of education and He also gave his private land for the maintenance of expenditure of BHU in Sunderpur which was given by the state for his personal expenses.